Aspects of sustainability

 Post-occupancy evaluations (POEs) on our projects give us a greater understanding of end-user energy consumption within these buildings and how they interact with the buildings features and services.
 This provides us with invaluable information and data to feed back into the design and build of future projects.

 As part of our10 Point Sustainability commitment, in each of our projects we seek opportunities to encourage the use of more sustainable forms of transport.
-Measures we implement on all projects include cycle spaces, car clubs and on-site charge points.
+Measures we encourage on our projects include cycle spaces, car clubs and on-site charge points.

 All the homes we worked on or completed in 2012 contained cycle storage options for residents.
 All were built within 1000m of a public transport service.
 This can be a local bus stop, station or tube station.
 Where we identify and develop sites for new homes, we ensure that there are local transport links nearby.